CDCgov/phdi/tutorials/cloud-tutorial.md

 ```

 ## FHIR Export Download
 Azure FHIR server places files full of FHIR resources in blob storage during [FHIR bulk data exports](http://hl7.org/fhir/uv/bulkdata/export/index.html).
-To simplify download of these files, you can directly use the completed export job's status.
+To make it easier to download these files, you can directly use the completed export job's status.
 FHIR export and related poll responses are described more detail in the [transport tutorial](transport-tutorial.md).

 ```python
 from phdi.fhir.transport import export_from_fhir_server